MourabitElBachir/Face_Detection_Deep_Learning/README.md

 - Training: Implement many models of neural networks to obtain good results;
 - Crop and Scale algorithms to classify faces in images.
 - Algorithms of clustering such as DBSCAN and MeanShift.
-- OpenCV functionnalities for showing images and create rectangles when finding face.
+- OpenCV functionnalities for showing images and create rectangles when finding faces.

 ## Running the project: